Counseling Games You Can Play for FREE!

 from Pathways to Peace Counseling

-This simple matching game can be played as the memory game or as go fish.
+This simple matching game can be played as a memory game or as Go Fish.
 There are 2 cards with each emotion in the game, a total of 24 cards.
 It is a versatile game, as you can ask about a time the client felt the emotion, focus on empathy by asking what would happen to cause someone to feel that way, or address triggers.

 from WholeHearted School Counseling on Teachers Pay Teachers